codyrushing/emilyrushing/README.md

 # emilyrushing
-Portfolio site for Emily Rushing
+A Ghost theme for emily-rushing.com